The wisconsin delegation

 district 2 - U.S. Rep. mark pocan (D)

-Congressman Mark Pocan represents the Madison area in Congress and is in his sixth term.
-A graduate of the University of Wisconsin, the married Pocan serves on the Appropriations Committee and the Committee on Education and Labor.
+Congressman Mark Pocan represents the Madison area in Congress and is in his seventh term.
+A graduate of the University of Wisconsin, the married Pocan serves on the Appropriations Committee.

 Thomas Take: Safe Bet Democrat